 A happier and healthier dog is a mentally stimulated dog.
 Learn some great ways to keep your dog learning and enjoying life.

-Does your canine companion seem to get with the same routine every day?
-Maybe the usual game of hide and seek and playing with their puzzle isn’t providing the mental stimulation that they need anymore.
+Does your canine companion seem to get bored with the same routine every day?
+Maybe the usual game of hide and seek and playing with their puzzle toys isn’t providing the mental stimulation that they need anymore.

 Certainly, dogs enjoy a certain amount of routine and predictability in their day.
 For example, they count on regular mealtimes and look forward to their daily walks, or a romp in the dog park.
 That said, like their pet parents, they also need some variety.

-Your doggo is a valued and you want them to get the most enjoyment possible out of life.
+Your doggo is a valued family member and you want them to get the most enjoyment possible out of life.
 Teaching them new tricks, providing mentally stimulating problem-solving games, and introducing different toys are just a few things you can do to create more interest in their day.

 With a little planning and ingenuity, you can easily bring more stimulation into their environment.
 Once they catch on to the new routine where every day offers up something novel, you may have a different dog on your hands.

-Why do Dogs Need Mental Stimulation?
+Why Do Dogs Need Mental Stimulation?

 Mental stimulation is important for dogs because it keeps them more on the ball, so to speak, cognitively.
 As pet parents, we know how mentally sluggish, bored, and uninspired we feel with the same old routine day in and day out!